spren9er/tilez/README.md

 <a name="specs_subroot_x" href="#specs_subroot_x">#</a> tilez.<b>TileSpecs</b>.<i>subRootX</i>

 The _x_-coordinate w.r.t. subroot tile.
-When type of tile changes when going from parent to child tile, there will be a new subtree.
-The root tile of this subtree is called the subroot tile.
+When type of tile changes when going from parent to child tile, there will be a new subtree in tiles hierarchy.
+The root tile of this subtree is called a subroot tile.
 The _x_ value is the distance between the left position of subroot tile and the left position of given tile in horizontal direction.

 ---